wazeerc/dot-ignorer/README.md

 ## Known Issues

-Please report any issues or suggestions on the [issues page](https://github.com/wazeerc/dot-ignore/issues).
+🐞 Please report any issues or suggestions on the [issues page](https://github.com/wazeerc/dot-ignore/issues).

 ## Release Notes

-### 0.0.1-RC
+### 0.0.1-rc

-- Initial release of Dot Ignore.
+- Initial version of Dot Ignore.
 - Feature: Generate `.gitignore` files from a list of templates.
 - Command: `dot-ignore.createGitignore`.

 ---

-**Enjoy and keep your API keys safe!**
+🙌 **Enjoy and keep your API keys safe!**